-Thinking about consolidating your student loans but unsure what it entails?
+Thinking about consolidating your student loan debt but unsure what it entails?
 We can help you understand your options and figure out the best choice for you.

 Student loan consolidation is a process that combines multiple student loans with different rates and term lengths into a single loan.

-There are two main ways to consolidate your student loans:
+There are two main ways to consolidate your education loans:

-- Direct Consolidation Loan from the U.S. Department of Education.
+- Direct Consolidation Loan for federal student loans from the U.S. Department of Education.

 What is a Direct Consolidation Loan?

 The Direct Consolidation Loan process blends all of your existing federal loans into one new loan.
-With direct consolidation, you now have only one loan payment due to one loan servicer each month.
+With federal student loan consolidation, you now have only one loan payment due to one loan servicer each month with a new fixed rate.
 It’s important to note that any private student loans you have cannot be consolidated with a Direct Consolidation Loan.

 While this can make your life easier from a payment perspective, direct student loan consolidation does not save any money.
 Your new interest rate with a direct consolidation loan is simply a weighted average* of your existing rates.